Deepankar01/webc-component/docs/DETPayIFrame.md

 Once registered, the component is available globally via `customElements.define("det-pay-iframe", DETPayIFrame);`.
 Importing the package (for example `import "webc-component";`) is enough to register the element.

+While client configuration is loading the element renders a lightweight loader template defined in `src/lib/templates.ts`.
+If a configuration request fails the element swaps to an inline error view so that integrators receive immediate feedback even without listening to events.

 ## Component lifecycle
 - **Construction** – A shadow DOM is created with a wrapper `<iframe>`.
 Load and error listeners are added to emit lifecycle events.
 - **`connectedCallback`** – Runs when the element is attached to the DOM.
 This reads the attributes, configures the iframe, fetches client configuration (if a `client-id` is provided), prepares the iframe `src`, and sets up the window message bridge.